thodan/bop_toolkit/docs/bop_challenge_2019.md

 ## The Challenge Task

-The methods are evaluated on the task of 6D localization of a varying number of instances of a varying number of objects (the ViVo task) from a single RGB-D image.
+The challenge is on the task of 6D localization of a *varying* number of instances of a *varying* number of objects in a single RGB-D image (the ViVo task).

-**Training input:** At training time, a method *M* for 6D object pose estimation learns from a training set *T = {T<sub>o</sub>}*, where *o* is an object identifier.
+**Training input:** At training time, method *M* learns using training set *T = {T<sub>o</sub>}*, where *o* is an object identifier.
 Training data *T<sub>o</sub>* may have different forms -- a 3D mesh model of the object or a set of RGB-D images (synthetic or real) showing object instances in known 6D poses.

-**Test input:** At test time, the method *M* is provided with a list of *test targets*, each defined by a pair *(I, L)*, where *I* is an image and *L* is a list *[(o<sub>1</sub>, n<sub>1</sub>), ..., (o<sub>m</sub>, n<sub>m</sub>)]*, where *n<sub>i</sub>* is the number of instances (at least 1) of object *o<sub>i</sub>* present in image *I*.
+**Test input:** At test time, method *M* is provided with a list of *test targets*, each defined by a pair *(I, L)*, where *I* is an image and *L* is a list *[(o<sub>1</sub>, n<sub>1</sub>), ..., (o<sub>m</sub>, n<sub>m</sub>)]*, where *n<sub>i</sub>* is the number of instances of object *o<sub>i</sub>* present in image *I*.

-**Test output:** The method *M* produces a list
+**Test output:** Method *M* produces a list
-*E = [E<sub>1</sub>, ..., E<sub>m</sub>]*, where
+*E = [E<sub>1</sub>, ..., E<sub>m</sub>]*, where *E<sub>i</sub>* is a list of
-*E<sub>i</sub>* is a list of *n<sub>i</sub>* pose estimates for object *o<sub>i</sub>*, each given by a triplet *(R, t, s)* with *R* being a 3x3 rotation matrix, *t* a 3x1 rotation vector and *s* a confidence score.
+*n<sub>i</sub>* pose estimates for instances of object *o<sub>i</sub>*.
+Each estimate is given by a triplet *(R, t, s)* with *R* being a 3x3 rotation matrix, *t* a 3x1 rotation vector and *s* a confidence score.

-The ViVo task is equivalent to the *6D localization problem* defined in [2].
+The ViVo task is referred to as the *6D localization problem* in [2].
 In the BOP paper [1], methods were evaluated on a different task -- 6D localization of a single instance of a single object (the SiSo task).
 The simpler SiSo task was chosen because it allowed to evaluate all relevant methods out of the box.
 However, the state of the art has advanced since then and we are moving to the more challenging ViVo task in this challenge.

 ## Datasets

-All datasets are available in the
-[BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md)
+**Content of the datasets:** The datasets include 3D object models and training and test RGB-D images annotated with ground-truth 6D object poses and intrinsic parameters of the camera.
+The 3D object models were created manually or using KinectFusion-like systems for 3D surface reconstruction [3].

-and contain 3D object models and training and test RGB-D images.
-The training images show individual objects from different viewpoints and were either captured by a Kinect-like sensor or obtained by rendering of the 3D object models.
+**Training and test images:** The training images show individual objects from different viewpoints and are either captured by an RGB-D/Gray-D sensor or obtained by rendering of the 3D object models.
 The test images were captured in scenes with graded complexity, often with clutter and occlusion.

+**Rules for training:** For training, method *M* can use the provided object models and training images, but can also render extra training images using the object models.
+Not a single pixel of test images may be used in training, nor the ground truth poses provided for the test images.
+The distribution of object poses in the test images (provided in *bop_toolkit/dataset_params.py*) is the only information about the test set that can be used in training.

-For more information, see files *dataset_info.md* provided with the datasets which can be downloaded from the [BOP evaluation system](http://bop.felk.cvut.cz/datasets/).
+**Challenge datasets:** The following datasets have been converted to the [BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md) and can be downloaded from the
+[BOP evaluation system](http://bop.felk.cvut.cz/datasets/).

 The core datasets: